Mary Travis Arny: Early life and education

 Mary Wilson Travis was born to Thomas Travis, a clergyman, and Mary Travis, an artist, in Montclair, New Jersey on October 13, 1909.
 She graduated from the Beard School (now Morristown-Beard School) in Orange, New Jersey in 1928.
 She earned her undergraduate degree at the New Jersey College for Women (now part of Rutgers University) in New Brunswick, New Jersey in 1932.
 She completed her master's degree in biology at Rutgers University in 1934.

 Writing career

 Arny published nine books between 1950 and 1972.
 Her second book, Seasoned with Salt, discusses her family life and the history of their house at 149 Watchung Avenue.
 Known as the Garrabrandt House, its first owners were Nicholas and Mary Garrabrandt.
 They built the stone house in Speertown (now the community of Upper Montclair) in 1723.

 While authoring books, Arny also wrote articles for multiple local newspapers in the New York City metropolitan area.
 She penned articles for The Montclair Times, The Cedar Grove Times, and The Westchester News between 1940 and 1960.
 In 1966, the New Jersey Association of Teachers of English awarded her their Authors Award for Red Lion Rampant: An Informal History of Essex County, New Jersey.
-St. Edwards University in Austin, Texas awarded her their Coronet Award in 1964.
+St. Edward's University in Austin, Texas awarded her their Coronet Award in 1964.